incud/pubmonaqa/README.md

-# Achieving practical runtime advantage with quantum Markov chains
+# Practical advantage beyond the quadratic speedup limit with fully quantum walks

-This repository contains the code and notebooks used to reproduce the numerical resource estimates for classical and quantum Markov-chain methods in the paper:
+This repository contains the data, code, and notebooks used to reproduce the results presented in the paper:

 <center>
-<i>Achieving practical runtime advantage with quantum Markov chains</i>, ...
+<i>Practical advantage beyond the quadratic speedup limit with fully-quantum walks</i>, Incudini and Mazzola (2026), arXiv:
 </center><br/>

-The project compares classical Metropolis proposals, quantum-enhanced proposal moves, and QSP/QSVT-based quantum-walk implementations for annealing toward low-temperature Gibbs distributions.

 ## Install